kindlezhang/p8105_final_project/final_project_proposal.md

 ## The intended final products

+The final project will cover following
+**Data**:
+- Description of data and variables
+- Data cleaning and manipulation

+**Data Visualization**:
+- Use a variety of graphs and tables to present our findings.
+- Perform exploratory data analysis.
+- box plots and histograms
+- A map of the world corruption levels

+**Analysis**:
+- Figure out factors related to corruption index
+- Statistical analyses such as several kinds of hypothesis tests.

+**Regression Model**:
+- Build a basic regression model
+- Model improvement, model diagnostics and predictions

 ## The anticipated data sources

 ## The planned analyses / visualizations / coding challenges

+Analyses： We will try to figure out factors related to corruption index.
+We will model the relationship between corruption index and some variables within countries year by year.
+These variables include government effectiveness, voice and accountability, economy stats such as GDP per capita, development indicators such as education, etc.
+Corruption index will also be analyzed by continents.
+We might also do a cluster analysis to classify countries.
+We will build models through linear regression, and use cross-validation to choose the best one.

+Visualization: In this part, we will use several different types of graphs and tables to illustrate our results and present exploratory data analysis.
+Histograms and boxplots will be used to show arranged estimated control of corruption of each region from different years.
+The tendency for each key variable will be presented by correlation and scatter plots.
+Furthermore, the linear plots for each regression model will be created to clarify the correlation between different variables and the estimated control of corruption.

+Coding Challenges: There are some expected coding challenges.
+In the regression section, there might be some difficulties to code modeling and the validation method such as cross-validation.
+Furthermore, there will also be expected difficulties in setting up the website.
+We might need to learn some new html elements and shiny app function.

 ## Time table